auth0/docs/articles/user-profile/customdb.md

 * `user_metadata`
 * `blocked`

-If you need to update other user fields you will need to do it directly in your database.
+If you need to update other user fields, you will need to do it directly in your database.

 ## Update users in your database